Apanatshka/blog/content/2016-10-03-implementing-finite-automata-part-1.md

 +++
 title = "Implementing Finite Automata (Part 1)" date = "2016-10-03"
-tags = ["theory of computation", "automata", "nfa", "dfa", "rust"]
+taxonomies.tags = ["theory of computation", "automata", "nfa", "dfa", "rust"]
 +++

 This is post number three in a [series](@/2016-03-28-theory-of-computation.md) on Automata (in the formal languages / regex / parsing sense).
 This is the promised "implementation-heavy" post, where we go into implementing automata for real and useful things.